nodecraft/eslint-config/README.md

 ### Vue.js

-If your application uses Vue.js 2.x, also add `@nodecraft/eslint-config/vue` to your `extends` array to inherit our Vue rules.
-If using Vue.js 3.x, add `@nodecraft/eslint-config/vue3`.
+If your application uses Vue.js 3.x, also add `@nodecraft/eslint-config/vue3` to your `extends` array to inherit our Vue rules.
+If using Vue.js 2.x, add `@nodecraft/eslint-config/vue`.

-Also add `@nodecraft/eslint-config/vue-a11y` for our Vue Accessibility rules.
+Also add `@nodecraft/eslint-config/vue-a11y` for our Vue Accessibility rules (compatible with both Vue.js 3 and Vue.js 2.